AmicuLL/CoMaS/README.md

-# The project is complete.
-The entire project code is about to be uploaded.
-## I need to remove the sensitive data and possibly fix the bugs I noticed or at least modify this readme and include them here.

 # CoMaS - Company Management System

 CoMaS is a full-stack web application designed to simplify and automate internal management processes for small and medium-sized companies.
 It offers modules for employee management, projects, tasks, time tracking (manual and hardware-based), internal messaging, inventory, multilingual support, and fine-grained permissions.